localstack/docs/content/en/user-guide/chaos-engineering/chaos/index.md

 </disable-copy>
 {{< /command >}}

-Outages can be stopped by setting an empty rule list in the configuration.
+Faults can be disabled by setting an empty rule list in the configuration.
 The following request will clear the current configuration:

 {{< command >}}
-curl --location --request POST 'http://localhost.localstack.cloud:4566/_localstack/outages' \
+curl --location --request POST 'http://localhost.localstack.cloud:4566/_localstack/chaos/faults' \
 --header 'Content-Type: application/json' \
 --data '[]'
 {{< /command >}}